Tony McManus (musician): Music career

 In addition to traditional Celtic music, McManus plays classical music and other genres.
 He performed a piece by Erik Satie for the soundtrack of a movie by Neil Jordan.
-Mandolinist Mike Marshall prodded him to learn Bach's E Major Prelude.
+The mandolin player Mike Marshall prodded him to learn Bach's E Major Prelude.
 He performed a chaconne by J.S.
-Bach at the Metropolitan Museum of Art in New York City with jazz fusion guitarist John McLaughlin.
+Bach at the Metropolitan Museum of Art in New York City with the jazz fusion guitarist John McLaughlin.

 He released his first album, Tony McManus, in 1996 on Greentrax Recordings.
 He recorded his second album, Pourquoi Quebec?, in Quebec, Canada and released it on the same label in 1998.
 His third album, Ceol More, was released in 2002 and achieved widespread critical acclaim.

-Christina Roden wrote on AllMusic: "As usual, his command of acoustic guitar technique is flawless, with a chesty, rounded, gorgeous tone and a knack for well-marked rhythms and singing phrases."
+Christina Roden wrote on AllMusic, "As usual, his command of acoustic guitar technique is flawless, with a chesty, rounded, gorgeous tone and a knack for well-marked rhythms and singing phrases."
 Gordon Potter wrote in Living Tradition, "Here is a musician demonstrating talent by making it seem understated.
 This is good, this is very good indeed, and there's not much else that can be said."